llumiverse/llumiverse/README.md

 npm install @llumiverse/core
 ```

-3. If you want to develop a new llumiverse driver for an ussuported LLM provider you only need to install `@llumiverse/core`
+3. If you want to develop a new llumiverse driver for an unsupported LLM provider you only need to install `@llumiverse/core`

 ```
 npm install @llumiverse/core